Screen Up

 The Problem

 Louisiana has some of the highest death rates in America for breast, cervical, and colorectal cancers.
-All three types of cancer are very common and often don’t show warning signs.
-Screening is the best way to prevent these cancers and detect them early when they are easiest to treat.
+All three types of cancer are prevalent and often don’t show warning signs.
+Screening is the best way to prevent and detect these cancers early when they are easiest to treat.

 What We Do

-Screen Up raises breast, cervical, and colorectal cancer screening rates across Louisiana by facilitating quality improvement work at primary care clinics and health systems.
-We teach clinics how to use national experts’ guidelines, quality improvement best practices, and evidence-based interventions (EBIs) to create tailored, sustainable changes.
-By using strategies that are proven to be effective, clinics improve the quality and rate of cancer screenings which reduces health care costs and saves the lives of more patients.
-Source: Centers for Disease Control and Prevention
+Screen Up raises breast, cervical, and colorectal cancer screening rates by facilitating quality improvement work at primary care clinics and health systems.
+We share national guidelines, quality improvement best practices, and evidence-based interventions (EBIs) to create tailored sustainable changes.
+These strategies improve the quality and rate of cancer screenings, reducing healthcare costs and saving more patients’ lives.

 • Provider assessment and feedback